sptrakesh/mongo-service/README.md

   a single document.
 * `results` - A *BSON array* with *document(s)* that were retrieved from the database for the *query*.

+See [transaction](transaction.md) for sample request/response payloads for transaction requests.

 ### Options
 Options specified in the request payload are parsed into the appropriate